Heatwaves are the deadliest natural hazard in Queensland, leading to the loss of more than 100 lives every year.

 Heatwaves can impact anyone.
 However, there are members in our community who are particularly vulnerable and need to take special care during heat waves.
 This includes:

-babies and young people
+- babies and young people

-elderly
+- elderly

-pregnant and breastfeeding people
+- pregnant and breastfeeding people

-people with medical conditions such as asthma
+- people with medical conditions such as asthma or those on certain medications

-pets, and
+- pets, and

-people who work in the outdoors.
+- people who work in the outdoors and atheletes.

 If you are in one of these vulnerable categories, or care for someone who is, it is important to follow a few simple steps to reduce your risk to stay cool and hydrated during heat waves.

-Be prepared before a heatwave
+Get Ready before a heatwave

 • Think of simple ways to make your home or building cooler

-• Have air conditioners serviced before the beginning of summer.
+• Have air conditioners serviced before the beginning of summer

 Drink water regularly